Tafara-N/alx-react/0x08-react_redux_reducer_selector/README.md

-Update the initial state to use an Immutable.js Map When FETCH_COURSE_SUCCESS action is called, normalize the data with the function you created and merge it with the state When SELECT_COURSE or UNSELECT_COURSE is called, use the setIn function from Immutable to update the value of the item Update the notification schema
+Update the initial state to use an Immutable.js Map When FETCH_COURSE_SUCCESS action is called, normalize the data with the function you created and merge it with the state When SELECT_COURSE or UNSELECT_COURSE is called, use the setIn function from Immutable to update the value of the item

+**Update the notification schema**

-In the file schema/notifications.js, create a function notificationsNormalizer that would take data as argument and normalize it with the notification schema you created in the previous course.
+In the file `schema/notifications.js`, create a function `notificationsNormalizer` that would take `data` as argument and normalize it with the notification schema you created in the previous course.

 **Update the notification reducer**